Your Cart

 It can be nerve-wracking to talk about vaginal health with a partner, but we’re here to help.

-First, remember that vaginal infections are incredibly common.
-Cultural messages (and trolls on social media) tell us that talking about vaginas is dirty, but there is nothing to be ashamed of.
-It’s a good idea to avoid pointing fingers.
-Interestingly enough, a 2020 study of men’s perception of BV partner treatment found that men who had stigmatized views of sexually transmitted infections (STIs) were less likely to jump to fears of infidelity with a bacterial vaginosis diagnosis.
+Interestingly enough, a 2020 study of men’s perception of BV partner treatment found that men who had stigmatized views of STIs were less likely to jump to fears of infidelity with a BV diagnosis.
 In any case, vaginal infections are a part of being sexually active, especially if you’re prone to them.
 It doesn’t mean that either of you is to blame.

 Being direct and honest is the best approach.
 Remember that both partners are responsible for maintaining sexual health.
 The same 2020 study found that men saw accepting partner treatment as a demonstration of care and support for their partner.

 We hear from customers every day who feel guilty for having bacterial vaginosis.
 Research shows that women commonly report feeling embarrassed, ashamed, or dirty about BV.
-But as the research on BV-causing bacteria shows, microbes do not always discriminate by gender or body parts.
+But as the research on BV-causing bacteria shows, microbes don’t always discriminate by gender or body parts.
 While it can feel wildly unfair that people with vulvas bear the brunt of the unpleasant symptoms, it doesn’t mean that we should have to hold onto shame, too.

 What are male symptoms of BV?